AmpersandTarski/documentation/tutorial/rap3.md

   * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.

-* Try to understand what you see in the script by making other changes to the program.
-Compile and inspect the changes, to learn by doing.
+* Try to understand what you see in the script by making other changes, compile and inspect the changes; learn by doing.
 Try for instance to create a new course with modules and teachers.
 Demonstrate your changes to your peers and discuss the results.

 ## What have you learned?